Professor John Radford

 Interests

-Briefly, I live in East London, in a house I bought when such things had not soared beyond the reach of academic incomes.
-At the time of writing I continue to explore the topography and history of London, both inexhaustible subjects.
-I've written up, though not yet in publishable form, a number of discursive walks or tours through London.
-At a less advanced stage is some sort of summary of my views about religion and related issues, supported by eclectic reading and personal reflection.
+Briefly, I live in East London, in a house I bought before such things soared beyond the reach of academic incomes.
+At the time of writing (post Covid lockdown) I continue to explore, as I have done for over 70 years now, the topography and history of London, both inexhaustible subjects.
+I've written up, though not yet in publishable form, a number of discursive walks or tours through London, and often take a visitor or overseas student along on one of these or a new one.

 I have never had the slightest talent for sport, but as an adult I became a fan of cricket, mainly of what remains of the first-class game - rather than the instant, limited over forms that are now the financial mainstay.
-I frequently visit the museums and art galleries in which London is so rich.
+I frequently visit the museums and art galleries in which London is so rich, and belong to the Friends of the main ones.
 In the 60s and 70s I became enthralled by the surge of new interest in traditional music especially that of the British Isles; I also greatly enjoy opera, now mostly via TV or DVD.
-I remain like Sherlock Holmes an omnivorous reader, but mainly non-fiction.
+I remain like Sherlock Holmes an omnivorous reader, but mainly now non-fiction, though P G Wodehouse is a never-failing delight.